 The Health Department of Fairfax County is a progressive public health leader providing services that promotes population health, protect public health and the environment, and ensure residents' access to health services and information.

-Under the policy and administrative direction of the Deputy Director for Medical Services, provides leadership, oversight, strategic direction and supervision of the public health dental program, and pharmacy services; and provides public health direction to the Office of Emergency Preparedness and Response.
+Under the policy and administrative direction of the Deputy Director for Medical Services, this position provides leadership, oversight, strategic direction and supervision of the public health dental program, and pharmacy services; and provides public health direction to the Office of Emergency Preparedness and Response.
 Plans, organizes and directs public health emergency preparedness and response efforts for the Health Department through medical oversight of the Office of Emergency Preparedness and Response.
 Provides guidance and direction on emergency preparedness training, exercise and community outreach.
 Provides direct supervision and leadership to the dental program and pharmacy services.
 Responsible for program and strategic planning, resource planning, workforce development, budget, personnel management, recruitment, hiring, orientation, training and evaluation of dentists and pharmacists.
 Assists the Deputy Director for Medical Services in in providing guidance and support to programs within the Division of Health Services.
-Oversees and serves as back up for Employee Health, disability reviews and death certificate reviews.
+Oversees and serves as back up for employee health, disability reviews and death certificate reviews.
 Maintains and develops partnerships with community groups, other county departments, committees, state, federal and other local health and human services organizations as appropriate.

 MINIMUM QUALIFICATIONS: Graduation from an accredited school of medicine and possession of a medical degree approved by the Accreditation Council for Graduate Medical Education, preferably with a master's degree in public health or a related field.